snkas/basic-sim/doc/getting_started.md

 We are going to have a single switch which has 3 servers under it.
 A switch which has servers directly under it is typically referred to as a ToR.
 Link delay is 10 microseconds, link rate is 100 Mb/s.
-Each link net-device has a tail-drop (= first-in-first-out) queue of 100 packets.
+Each link net-device has a drop-tail (= first-in-first-out) queue of 100 packets.
 The link's interface traffic-control queueing discipline is not enabled.
 There will be no random drops happening (net-device receiving error model is not set).
 The simulation will be run for 4 seconds.